 Harry Jacobus Collection

-The Harry Jacobus collection includes 400 prints of digital art by Jacobus, some of which are manipulations of his paintings and drawings; photographs from San Francisco and travels in Europe and Mexico; a file on the King Ubu Gallery, including photocopied exhibition fliers; correspondence from Jess and other friends, as well as with a number of galleries and museums; and a digital recording of Robert Duncan's "Foust Foutu" performed at The Six Gallery.
+The Harry Jacobus collection includes 400 prints of digital art by Jacobus, some of which are manipulations of his paintings and drawings; an original oil pastel painting; photographs from San Francisco and travels in Europe and Mexico; a file on the King Ubu Gallery, including photocopied exhibition fliers; correspondence from Jess and other friends, as well as with a number of galleries and museums; and a digital recording of Robert Duncan's "Foust Foutu" performed at The Six Gallery.

 - Jacobus, Harry (Person)